 Profits soar at Shannon Airport parent in spite of reduced air traffic

-Passenger traffic at Shannon Airport declined by 8% last year and it is now impacted by Covid-19 lockdown
+Passenger traffic at Shannon Airport declined 8% last year, and it is now impacted by Covid-19 lockdown

+Last year Shannon Airport saw its first annual falloff in numbers since 2013, with 150,000 fewer travellers than in 2018.
+Photograph: Arthur Ellis/Press22

-Post tax-profits at Shannon Group, which operates Shannon Airport, rose by 43 per cent to €21.6 million last year, despite the first reduction in passenger numbers at the airport in six years.
+Post-tax profits at Shannon Group, which operates Shannon Airport, rose 43 per cent to €21.6 million last year despite the first reduction in passenger numbers at the airport in six years.

 Ms Hynes attributed the decrease largely to the global grounding of the Boeing 737 Max jet on safety grounds.

-She said Shannon Group had redoubled its efforts to secure additional services and had announced three new routes to Paris Charles de Gaulle, Vienna and Barcelona at the end of the year, although their launch has been postponed due to the coronavirus outbreak.
+She said Shannon Group had redoubled its efforts to secure additional services, and had announced three new routes to Paris Charles de Gaulle, Vienna and Barcelona at the end of the year, although their launch has been postponed due to coronavirus .

 On the impact of the Covid-19 crisis, Ms Hynes said: “We are determined to reconnect our airport and the west of Ireland to global destinations as soon as possible.”